-- Check your mounting kit for plastic screws intended for plasterboard, only fixing.
-These screws have huge threads, but they’re only suitable for small TVs, and they’re not reliable when using an extended arm TV mount.
+- Check your mounting kit for plastic screws intended for plasterboard-only fixing.
+These screws have large threads, but they’re only suitable for small TVs, and they’re not reliable when using an extended arm TV mount.
 Additionally, they’re less secure if there’s an earthquake or when knocked too hard.

-- Consider installing an additional lining sheet on top of your current wall using plywood or partial board.
-However, you’ll have to attach your mount on the new lining before you attach it to the wall because of its thickness.
+- Consider installing an additional lining sheet on top of your current wall using plywood or particle board.
+However, you’ll need to attach your mount to the new lining before you attach it to the wall because of its thickness.

 - You can’t use the coach bolts in the box, but some nuts and washers will come in handy to securely fit through a 1-inch thick sheet.

 Locating the studs is as easy as following the electrical outlets and switches in your room, as they’re commonly installed on studs.
 Here’s how you can find studs in drywalls within minutes:

 - Knock on the wall and listen for solid spots (potential studs) – Use the old knocking technique where you simply move along the wall while tapping it lightly with a hammer or your knuckles.
 Areas that sound less hollow probably have a stud.

 - Look for power outlets to get a clue where they might be located near your mounting area.